 Email firstname.lastname@example.org .

-Nutrition is one of the most difficult parts of a triathlon, and it takes time, experimentation, and usually a lot of trial and error to get it right.
+Nutrition is one of the most difficult parts of a triathlon and endurance events, and it takes time, experimentation, and usually a lot of trial and error to get it right.
 But it doesn’t all have to be guesswork.

 Here’s how to use it: